 Vape pen kits usually come in three main parts: the base, the cartridge/tip, and a USB charger.
 You can use vape pens designed for concentrates with pre-filled oil cartridges or by filling your own vape carts with carrier oils and dabs like wax, rosin, or shatter.
 You won’t be able to vape whole cannabis or hemp flower using vape oil pens.

 How to Use A Pre-Filled CBD Vape Oil Pen

-Although manufacturers instructions may vary, you can use most pre-filled vape pens by following this general procedure:
+Although manufacturers instructions may vary, you can learn how to use your vape cartridge by following this general procedure: